RWTH-EBC/CrafTiMod/README.md

 	> Interview guidline used in the expert interviews.
 Other data can be collected by using the guideline.
 - '''paper.pdf''':
 	> Paper describing the method of data collection, statistical analyses, technical validation and usage notes.
+- '''license''':
+	> License under which the data can be used.

 ## Publications